woutdp/live_svelte/guides/ssr.md

 When running with `LiveSvelte.SSR.ViteJS`, changes to Svelte files trigger automatic hot module replacement.
 The `SvelteHook` re-mounts affected components without a full page reload.

-Add the `LiveSvelte.Reload` module to your layouts to enable this:
+When using phoenix_vite, the layout uses `PhoenixVite.Components.assets` and the Vite dev server is integrated automatically.
+When not using phoenix_vite, add the `LiveSvelte.Reload` module to your layouts to enable this:

 ```elixir
 # config/dev.exs — added by the Igniter installer